msmccann10/msmccann10/README.md

-- Hi, I’m @msmccann10
+- Hi, I’m Michael McCann
 - I’m interested in data science and developing my coding acumen.
-- I’m currently learning python and machine learning.
+- Work primarily in Python, R, and SQL with a little knowledge of Javascript.
+Currently working on Machine Learning algorithms.
-- I’m looking to collaborate on everything.
+- Ready to collaborate on anything/everything.
+Brint it on!

-- How to reach me...
+- Find me on Linkedin at https://www.linkedin.com/in/MikeMcCannDoesdata/.
+- Currently building my portfolio site.
+Check back soon for an update and URL.

 <!---
 msmccann10/msmccann10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.